mitsuba-renderer/drjit/src/python/docstr.rst

     raised if there is a mismatch of the vectorization widths of any Dr.Jit type in the pytrees.

+.. topic:: detail_TraverseRole

+    Purpose of a traversal of a :ref:`PyTree <pytrees>`.

+    Dr.Jit traverses PyTrees and C++ objects for many reasons: to evaluate their arrays, to gather the state of a symbolic loop, to describe the input of a frozen function, and so on.
+The role is reported to C++ objects deriving from ``drjit::TraversableBase`` so that they can decide which of their members take part in a particular traversal.

 .. topic:: detail_collect_indices

     Return Dr.Jit variable indices associated with the provided data structure.